AlexGnatko/EMPS6/README.md

 The `emps` script in the root folder sets up all the JS and CSS dependencies, some of which are delivered with bower, some with npm.
-Some other dependences were easier to include the EMPS code itself.
+Some other dependences were easier to include in the EMPS code itself.

 ## Work in Progress